Line-Up revealed for 2025 Brass in Concert Championship

 Our band creates a love of music making within its players, and brings out the very best each player can achieve.
 Several of our former players have gone on to perform with “big name” bands and orchestras, and reflect warmly on their time with Youth Brass 2000.

 We are a very busy band, performing many concerts throughout the year, and participate in many contests.
-Last year we pulled off a “hat trick” of being crowned Champion Youth Band for 3 years in a row!
+In 2023, we pulled off a “hat trick” of being crowned Champion Youth Band for 3 years in a row!
 We are delighted to have been invited to perform at The Glasshouse and are very much looking forward to the event.

 If you would like to know more about us, take a look at our website at www.youthbrass2000.com – there is lots to see!